bkielbasa/developer20/content/post/refactoring-for-better-testability/index.md

 }
 {{< / highlight >}}

 It was done by checking the `/projects` endpoint.
-Firstly, the HTTP status is checked, and when it succeeds you check every project, one by one, and look for the brand new one.
+Firstly, the HTTP status is checked, and when it succeeds we check every project, one by one, and look for the brand new one.
 When you find it, you make sure that the name is OK and the project isn't archived from the very beginning.
 If everything's OK, the test passes!

 ## Summary

 Today, we refactored the project a bit what helped us writing very first tests for it.
-You can find the diff with changes we made today in this PR [https://github.com/bkielbasa/gotodo/pull/1](https://github.com/bkielbasa/gotodo/pull/1).
+We can find the diff with changes we made today in this PR [https://github.com/bkielbasa/gotodo/pull/1](https://github.com/bkielbasa/gotodo/pull/1).

 Your homework is to write tests for other endpoints.
-One of scenarios you can write is creating a new project, archiving it and checking if it's status is changed to archived.
+One of scenarios we can write is creating a new project, archiving it and checking if it's status is changed to archived.
 As I said, this is the first part of refactoring mini-series.
 The project has more issues in both design and Go good practices.
 Before fixing that we have to have some tests, right? :)

 I hope you liked the post and if you have any questions, leave them in the comments section below.